Colliers International Group (NASDAQ:CIGI) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Colliers International Group (NASDAQ:CIGI – Get Rating) (TSE:CIGI) from a hold rating to a buy rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
-The firm currently has $138.00 target price on the financial services provider’s stock.
+Colliers International Group (NASDAQ:CIGI – Get Rating) (TSE:CIGI) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Wednesday, Zacks.com reports.
+The firm currently has a $149.00 target price on the financial services provider’s stock.
+Zacks Investment Research‘s target price suggests a potential upside of 15.63% from the company’s current price.

 According to Zacks, “FIRSTSERVICE CP is a leader in the rapidly growing service sector providing property and business services to commercial and residential customers in the following areas: residential property management; integrated security systems; consumer services; and, customer support and fulfillment and business process outsourcing.
 FirstService’s operations are divided into two divisions: Property Services and Business Services “

-CIGI has been the topic of several other research reports.
-TD Securities upped their price target on Colliers International Group from $180.00 to $185.00 and gave the stock a buy rating in a research note on Monday, February 14th.
-National Bank of Canada initiated coverage on Colliers International Group in a research note on Monday, December 13th.
-They issued an outperform rating and a $170.00 price target on the stock.
-National Bankshares set a $170.00 price target on Colliers International Group and gave the stock an outperform rating in a research note on Tuesday, December 14th.
-Raymond James upped their price target on Colliers International Group from $185.00 to $195.00 and gave the stock a strong-buy rating in a research note on Friday, February 11th.
-Finally, TheStreet downgraded Colliers International Group from a b- rating to a c rating in a research note on Friday, March 4th.
-One investment analyst has rated the stock with a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, Colliers International Group currently has an average rating of Buy and a consensus target price of $172.25.
+Other analysts have also issued reports about the company.
+TD Securities increased their price objective on Colliers International Group from $180.00 to $185.00 and gave the stock a “buy” rating in a report on Monday, February 14th.
+TheStreet lowered Colliers International Group from a “b-” rating to a “c” rating in a report on Friday, March 4th.
+National Bankshares set a $170.00 price objective on Colliers International Group and gave the stock an “outperform” rating in a report on Tuesday, December 14th.
+National Bank Financial assumed coverage on Colliers International Group in a report on Monday, December 13th.
+They set an “outperform” rating and a $170.00 price objective for the company.
+Finally, National Bank of Canada assumed coverage on Colliers International Group in a report on Monday, December 13th.
+They set an “outperform” rating and a $170.00 target price on the stock.
+Seven equities research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus target price of $173.63.

-Colliers International Group (NASDAQ:CIGI – Get Rating) (TSE:CIGI) last posted its earnings results on Thursday, February 10th.
-The financial services provider reported $0.92 earnings per share for the quarter, missing analysts’ consensus estimates of $1.09 by ($0.17).
+Colliers International Group (NASDAQ:CIGI – Get Rating) (TSE:CIGI) last announced its quarterly earnings data on Thursday, February 10th.
+The financial services provider reported $0.92 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.09 by ($0.17).
 Colliers International Group had a negative return on equity of 69.42% and a negative net margin of 9.55%.
 The firm had revenue of $1.35 billion for the quarter, compared to analysts’ expectations of $1.10 billion.
-During the same quarter last year, the company posted $0.80 EPS.
-The firm’s revenue was up 47.3% on a year-over-year basis.
-Equities research analysts anticipate that Colliers International Group will post 3.84 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the business posted $0.80 earnings per share.
+Colliers International Group’s revenue was up 47.3% on a year-over-year basis.
+Analysts expect that Colliers International Group will post 3.84 EPS for the current fiscal year.

-A number of hedge funds have recently added to or reduced their stakes in CIGI.
-Victory Capital Management Inc. bought a new position in Colliers International Group in the 3rd quarter valued at approximately $57,929,000.
-Royal Bank of Canada lifted its holdings in shares of Colliers International Group by 17.2% during the 3rd quarter.
-Royal Bank of Canada now owns 2,816,366 shares of the financial services provider’s stock valued at $359,677,000 after buying an additional 412,417 shares during the period.
-Turtle Creek Asset Management Inc. bought a new position in shares of Colliers International Group during the 3rd quarter valued at $45,601,000.
-Norges Bank bought a new position in shares of Colliers International Group during the 4th quarter valued at $47,324,000.
-Finally, FIL Ltd lifted its holdings in shares of Colliers International Group by 9.3% during the 3rd quarter.
-FIL Ltd now owns 3,564,880 shares of the financial services provider’s stock valued at $456,319,000 after buying an additional 304,424 shares during the period.
-65.33% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently bought and sold shares of CIGI.
+Advisor Group Holdings Inc. grew its position in shares of Colliers International Group by 57.4% in the third quarter.
+Advisor Group Holdings Inc. now owns 318 shares of the financial services provider’s stock valued at $40,000 after purchasing an additional 116 shares during the last quarter.
+Geode Capital Management LLC grew its position in shares of Colliers International Group by 0.4% in the third quarter.
+Geode Capital Management LLC now owns 43,069 shares of the financial services provider’s stock valued at $5,538,000 after purchasing an additional 164 shares during the last quarter.
+UMB Bank N A MO acquired a new stake in shares of Colliers International Group in the fourth quarter valued at about $40,000.
+Keybank National Association OH grew its position in shares of Colliers International Group by 7.1% in the fourth quarter.
+Keybank National Association OH now owns 5,135 shares of the financial services provider’s stock valued at $763,000 after purchasing an additional 340 shares during the last quarter.
+Finally, Steward Partners Investment Advisory LLC grew its position in shares of Colliers International Group by 2.2% in the fourth quarter.
+Steward Partners Investment Advisory LLC now owns 17,183 shares of the financial services provider’s stock valued at $2,562,000 after purchasing an additional 377 shares during the last quarter.
+Institutional investors own 65.33% of the company’s stock.

 Colliers International Group Company Profile (Get Rating)